-Pre-wedding photography is very popular in the region and there are many reasons why pre-wedding photography or engagement shoot is a great idea.
+There are many reasons why pre-wedding photography or engagement shoot is a great idea.
 You can get beautiful photos to use for everything from your wedding invitations, to ROM, to wedding receptions, or the slideshow presentation at the banquet.
 And moreover, it is an amazing experience to celebrate your relationship with your fiancée at a pre-wedding photoshoot.

-You can also use this chance to get familiar with your photographer, so your actual day wedding photos will be more likely to turn out the way you like.
+You can also use this chance to get familiar with your wedding photographer, so your actual day wedding photos will be more likely to turn out the way you like.
 Another reason to have a pre-wedding photoshoot is that the concept of the shoot could often set the tone of the actual wedding day, such as decorations, color theme, floral arrangements, etc.

 How to decide on a concept

 Normally I would suggest the couples to decide on the concept or theme of the pre-wedding shoot at least 4 – 6 months ahead of their actual wedding day, or as soon as they can, so that allows sufficient time for the preparations for locations, transportation, wardrobe, and so on.
 And the photos will then be ready for other production such as wedding album or photo frames in time for the actual wedding day.